tfpf/dotfiles/README.md

 If the terminal is not the active window when a long command terminates, a desktop notification will also be sent; this is done using OSC 777 on macOS and Windows, and libnotify on Linux.
 (Needless to say, on Linux, X11 is assumed, since there is no server to query the active window on Wayland.)

-All symbols may not be rendered correctly above.
-If you see vertical hollow rectangles (or other substitute characters), you may want to install a patched font from [Nerd Fonts](https://www.nerdfonts.com).

 To actually get the custom prompt in Bash or Zsh, compile the code to obtain `custom-bash-prompt` and `custom-zsh-prompt` (or download them from the [latest release](https://github.com/tfpf/dotfiles/releases/latest)),